-- The target for implementation is a "Kickoff" of your school-wide SEB systems traditionally held in the Fall when school begins or when you are ready - This training and the resources provided, particularly the Implementation Plan and Critical Checklist, are meant to provide a roadmap to installing and implementing SW-SEB Systems. - The examples from other Michigan schools are provided.
-You can modify or customize them to meet the needs of your school.
+- The target for implementation is a "Kickoff" of your school-wide SEB systems when you are ready, traditionally in the Fall when school begins - This training and the resources provided, particularly the Implementation Plan and Critical Checklist, are meant to provide a roadmap to installing and implementing SW-SEB Systems. - The examples from other Michigan schools are provided, so you don't have to start from scratch.
+Feel free to modify and make them your own